boleary1/Homework-4-Web-APIs/README.md

 ## **Description:**
-Website built in early June 2020.
-PAssword generator works.  creates passwords between 8 and 128 charecters.  with the option to include lowercase letters, upercase letters, numbers and symbols.
+Website built in Mid July 2020.
+Quiz works.
+Ask questions.
+Give 3 points for a correct answer.  subtracts 2 seconds for a wrong answer.  gives one point for every remaining second.

-Last edit was 7/9/2020 by Brian O'leary.
+Last edit was 7/18/2020 by Brian O'leary.
 Contact oleary.brian1@gmail.com with any questions.

 ## **Screenshot:**